rakutenanalytics/ios-rakutenanalytics/README.md

     RAnalyticsManager.sharedInstance.shouldTrackLastKnownLocation = NO;
 @endcode

+@subsection analytics-configure-idfa IDFA tracking
+The SDK automatically tracks the [advertising identifier (IDFA)][idfa] by default but you can still disable it by setting RAnalyticsManager::shouldTrackAdvertisingIdentifier to `NO`:

+##### Swift
+@code{.swift}
+    AnalyticsManager.shared().shouldTrackAdvertisingIdentifier = false
+@endcode

+##### Objective C
+@code{.m}
+    RAnalyticsManager.sharedInstance.shouldTrackAdvertisingIdentifier = NO;
+@endcode

+#### IDFA tracking on iOS 14.x and above
+If the app is built with the iOS 14 SDK and embeds the [AppTrackingTransparency framework](https://developer.apple.com/documentation/apptrackingtransparency), the Analytics SDK uses IDFA on iOS 14.x and greater only when the user has authorized tracking.
+Your app can display the IDFA tracking authorization popup by adding a `NSUserTrackingUsageDescription` key in your Info.plist and calling the [requestTrackingAuthorization function](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorization).

+##### Swift
+@code{.swift}
+ATTrackingManager.requestTrackingAuthorization { status in
+    switch status {
+    case .authorized:
+        // Now that tracking is authorized we can get the IDFA let idfa = ASIdentifierManager.shared().advertisingIdentifier

+    default: () // IDFA is not authorized
+    }
+}
+@endcode

+##### Objective C
+@code{.h}
+[ATTrackingManager requestTrackingAuthorizationWithCompletionHandler:^(ATTrackingManagerAuthorizationStatus status) {
+    switch (status) {
+        case ATTrackingManagerAuthorizationStatusAuthorized: {
+            NSString *idfa = [[[ASIdentifierManager sharedManager] advertisingIdentifier] UUIDString];
+            }
+            break;

+      default: // IDFA is not authorized
+        break;
+    }
+}];
+@endcode

+@subsection analytics-set-userid Manually set a user identifier From version 5.2.0 there is a new `setUserIdentifier:` API available for your app to manually set the tracking user identifier.
+After calling the API the user identifier that you set will be used for subsequent tracked events.

+##### Swift
+@code{.swift}
+RAnalyticsManager.sharedInstance.setUserIdentifier("a_user_identifier")
+@endcode

+##### Objective C
+@code{.m}
+[RAnalyticsManager.sharedInstance setUserIdentifier:@"a_user_identifier"];
+@endcode

+Use cases:
+- App retrieves the encrypted easy ID using other SDKs or REST API then sets it using the `setUserIdentifier:` method.
+- App can do this every time the app is launched/opened, or when new user logs in.
+- App should set user identifier to nil when the user logs out.

-@subsection analytics-enable-debug-log Enable Debug Log To enable verbose debug logging for the Analytics module you have to create a boolean **RMSDKEnableDebugLogging** key set to `YES` in your app's info.plist.
+@subsection analytics-enable-debug-log Enable debug logging To enable verbose debug logging for the Analytics module you have to create a boolean `RMSDKEnableDebugLogging` key set to `YES` in your app's Info.plist.
 Analytics debug logging is disabled by default however module configuration errors will still be logged in debug builds.

-@subsection analytics-tracking Tracking events
+@section analytics-tracking Tracking events
 Events are created with RAnalyticsEvent::initWithName:parameters: and spooled by calling their @ref RAnalyticsEvent::track "track" method.

 #### Tracking generic events